liu-ke/csukuangfj.github.io/_posts/2015/2015-08-07-digital-image-processing-references.md

 ---

 ## 2016-04-24
- - [The Hypermedia Image Processing Reference][], image processing learning resources
+ - [The Hypermedia Image Processing Reference][27], image processing learning resources

 ## Standard test image
  Refer to wikipedia for the definition of [Standard test image][24].
 You can find some comonly used databse there,